Guide to K-Nearest Neighbors Algorithm in Machine Learning

 • Understand the difference between training error rate and validation error rate

-What is KNN (K-Nearest Neighbor) Algorithm?
+What is KNN (K-Nearest Neighbor) Algorithm in Machine Learning?

 The K-Nearest Neighbors (KNN) algorithm is a popular machine learning technique used for classification and regression tasks.
 It relies on the idea that similar data points tend to have similar labels or values.